-3.7.1 Impacts from construction, operation, and decommissioning
+3.6.1 Impacts from construction, operation, and decommissioning

 For a facility that includes agricultural land uses, any existing agricultural lands would be maintained, or new agricultural use could be co-located with the utility-scale solar facility.
 Agrivoltaic facilities may include raising or modifying the solar panels to allow for agricultural use.
 The scale of solar energy facilities with co-located agricultural uses is assumed to be similar to facilities without agricultural use; therefore, most potential impacts on public services and utilities would be similar.
-Impacts to most public services (law enforcement, schools, and healthcare) and utilities (gas and electric, water and wastewater, communications, and solid waste and recycling) from the construction, operation, or decommissioning of solar energy facilities with co-located agricultural uses.
+Impacts to most public services (law enforcement, schools, and healthcare) and utilities (gas and electric, water and wastewater, communications, and solid waste and recycling) from the construction, operation, or decommissioning of solar energy facilities with co-located agricultural uses would be similar to facilities without agricultural use.